Subramaniam Ramakrishnan: Legacy and honors

-Ramakrishnan's researches are focused on the study of molecularly designed polymeric materials and the development of synthetic routes such as the transetherification route developed by his team for preparing segmented polyethylene oxide and their analogues to be used as solid polymer electrolytes.
+Ramakrishnan's research is focused on the study of molecularly designed polymeric materials and the development of synthetic routes such as the transetherification route developed by his team for preparing segmented polyethylene oxide and their analogues to be used as solid polymer electrolytes.
 He is known to have succeeded in designing and synthesizing controlled polymer structures with predetermined properties.
 His team has also demonstrated that the physical properties of conjugated polymers can be modulated by tuning the average molecular conjugation length.
-He has documented his researches by way of chapters in books edited by others and as peer-reviewed articles; Google Scholar, an online repository of scientific articles has listed 121 of them.
+He has documented his research by way of chapters in books edited by others and as peer-reviewed articles; Google Scholar, an online repository of scientific articles has listed 121 of them.

 Ramakrishnan received the Bronze Medal of the Chemical Research Society of India and the MRSI Medal of the Material Research Society of India in 2002.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards, in 2005 and he was elected as a fellow by the Indian Academy of Sciences in 2006.